gradle/gradle/design-docs/publication-model.md

 1. Change the `ivy-publishing` plugin so that it no longer defines any publications.
 2. Allow `IvyPublication` instances to be added to the publications container.
-    - Default (organisation, module, revision) to (project.group, publication.name, project.version)
+    - Default (organisation, module, revision) to (project.group, project.name, project.version)
 3. Allow zero or one components to be added to an Ivy publication.
 4. When publishing a java library, declare the runtime dependencies and the JAR artifact in the descriptor.
 5. When publishing a web application, declare the WAR artifact in the descriptor.